sparkflows/sparkflows-docs/docs/user-guide/data-profile/index.rst

-Data Profile
+Data Profiling
 ===========

-Fire Insights allows you to clean the datasets using dataset profile.
+Fire Insights allows you to profile the datasets and understand them better by performing dataset profiling.

 .. toctree::
    :hidden: